ERPLibre/ERPLibre/docker/README.md

 Those images are prepared to permit better portability and reproducibility of ERPLibre release.

-Due the the growing code of ERPLibre, it could also simplify development.
+Due the growing code of ERPLibre, it could also simplify development.

 NOTE: Those Dockerfiles themselves are in heavy development for now.
 Incompatibilities between releases are normal until the interface is stabilized.